booo/node-bitcoin-p2p/README.md

 ## Installation

-This one-liner will install the latest version straight from the repository:
+This one-liner will install the latest version straight from NPM:

 ``` sh
 # Install node-bitcoin-p2p globally